famedjoel/Virtual_Pet/README.md

 *After extracting go to the designated code editor of your choice but I will recommend Visual Studio Code then open the folder where your extraction is stored then the folder of the code/project will appear.

-*I was able to create a server which you can see from /server.mjs
+*I was able to create a server which you can see from [client]